danielkocsan/vocab/README.md

 --------------
 Vocab is a simple web application for experimental reasons.

-The appliction gameplay is: There is one word and three explanations and the player has to choose the correct one.
+The application gameplay is: There is one word and three explanations and the player has to choose the correct one.
 After clicking the result is shown, if the chioce is correct the next word comes otherwise the game ends.

 What are the main principles?
 -----------------------------